libretro/docs/docs/development/shader/slang-shaders.md

 The first process which takes place is dealing with `#include` statements.
 A slang file is preprocessed by scanning through the slang and resolving all `#include` statements.

+**Include Path Restrictions:**
+- Only files in the same directory as the including file, or in a child directory, may be included.
+Absolute paths and parent-relative paths (e.g., `../`) are not supported and have undefined behavior.

+**Cyclic Includes:**
+- Cyclic includes are not handled at all.
+If a file is included more than once in a dependency cycle, only the first occurrence is processed; subsequent `#include` lines for that file lead to undefined behavior.
+As a result, slang requires a flat, acyclic dependency structure for includes.

 The include process does not consider any preprocessor defines or conditional expressions.
-The include path must always be relative, and it will be relative to the file path of the current file.
-Nested includes are allowed, but includes in a cycle are undefined as preprocessor guards are not considered.
+Nested includes are allowed as long as they do not form a cycle.

 E.g.:
 ```